Semrush helps you:

 That said, there are 3 main reasons that you’d want to use a robots.txt file.

-Block Non-Public Pages: Sometimes you have pages on your site that you don’t want indexed.
-For example, you might have a staging version of a page.
-Or a login page.
-These pages need to exist.
-But you don’t want random people landing on them.
-This is a case where you’d use robots.txt to block these pages from search engine crawlers and bots.
+Block Non-Public Pages: Sometimes, you have pages on your site that you don’t want indexed.
+For example, you might have a staging version of a page, a login page, or an internal search results page.
+These pages need to exist, but you don’t want random people landing on them.
+In this case, you’d use robots.txt to block these pages from search engine crawlers and bots.

-Maximize Crawl Budget: If you’re having a tough time getting all of your pages indexed, you might have a crawl budget problem.
+Maximize Crawl Budget: If you’re having trouble getting all of your pages indexed, you might have a crawl budget problem.
 By blocking unimportant pages with robots.txt, Googlebot can spend more of your crawl budget on the pages that actually matter.

 The bottom line?
 Robots.txt tells search engine spiders not to crawl specific pages on your website.